-Investors in Seoul watched the KOSPI tumble 2.53 percent on March 31, 2026, as military escalations in the Middle East forced a sharp retreat from global risk assets.
-Broad-based selling hit the market immediately at the opening bell, reflecting deep institutional anxiety over energy security and maritime trade routes.
+The March 31, 2026 sell-off began in Seoul before spreading through futures markets, reflecting deep institutional anxiety over energy security and maritime trade routes.
 Sell orders outpaced buys by a factor of four to one during the first twenty minutes of trade, a liquidity drain that paralyzed several secondary stock indices.
 Market participants cited reports of naval skirmishes in the Persian Gulf as the primary catalyst for the evacuation of equity positions.
+A later diplomatic phase centered on Iran's proposal to reopen the Strait of Hormuz, while European officials warned that US strategic failures in the Persian Gulf were prolonging the crisis.

 Seoul Market Reaction and Semiconductor Vulnerability